bytecodealliance/component-docs/component-model/src/design/migrating-to-p3.md

 read-via-stream: func(offset: filesize) -> tuple<stream<u8>, future<result<_, error-code>>>;
 ```

-In 0.3 the caller does not have to drain the stream to learn whether the read finished cleanly; the future resolves either way.
+In WASI 0.3, the caller does not have to drain the stream to learn whether the read finished cleanly; the future resolves either way.

 ### Write-direction flip

-0.2 write paths handed a guest some host-owned resource (an `output-stream`) and let the guest push bytes into it.
-0.3 inverts that: the guest supplies the data as a `stream<u8>` value, and the host returns a `future` that resolves once it has finished consuming the stream.
+WASI 0.2 write paths handed a guest some host-owned resource (an `output-stream`) and let the guest push bytes into it.
+WASI 0.3 inverts that: the guest supplies the data as a `stream<u8>` value, and the host returns a `future` that resolves once it has finished consuming the stream.

 ```wit
 // WASI 0.2: receive an output-stream resource, write into it